Colorado4Wheeler/Scene-Toggle/README.md

 About This Repo
 -------------------

-This repo is only for Indigo 7 while it is still in BETA, once Indigo 7 drops this repo will merged into the main Powermiser repo.
+This repo is only for Indigo 7 while it is still in BETA, once Indigo 7 drops this repo will merged into the main Scene Toggle repo.
 Access to this repo is private and restricted only to participants in the Indigo 7 BETA, please do not distribute this copy to anyone not participating in the BETA testing.

 Known Issues / Wish List
 -------------------